-- A Windbreaker.
+- A windbreaker.
 It all depends on the weather and how cold you get.
 We went when it was overcast and being on the water was cooler than we expected.
 Also, there is always the chance of rain.

 - A camera/mobile phone.
 The village is beautiful, and you will definitely want to get some pictures.

 - Travel sickness tablets if you get car or boat sick.
 The trip to get to the lake takes about an hour during dry season.
 The roads to get there were pretty rough.
-The trip takes less on the rainy season, but then you will be on the boat longer.
+The trip takes less during the rainy season, but then you will be on the boat longer.

 Photos in this article by Jen Seiser.